sillvva/utils/README.md

 ### Type Predicates

-Type guard functions for runtime type checking and type narrowing:
+Type guard functions for runtime type checking and type narrowing

-- `isDefined` - Checks if a value is defined (not null or undefined)
-- `isInstanceOfClass` - Checks if a value is an instance of a class
-- `isOneOf` - Checks if a value is one of the allowed values
 - `isString` - Checks if a value is a string
 - `isNumber` - Checks if a value is a number
 - `isBoolean` - Checks if a value is a boolean